 What’s the Value of My Broken Bone Case?

-In addition to the type and severity of your injury, the value of your broken bone claim will also depend on the cost of your past and future medical treatment, the value of your lost wages, the impact on your future earnings capacity (if any), and whether your injury has resulted in any long-term or irreversible symptoms or conditions.
+In addition to the type and severity of your injury, the value of your broken bone claim will also depend on the cost of your past and future medical treatment, the value of your lost wages, the value of any future earnings losses, and whether your injury has resulted in any long-term or irreversible disability, limitations, or symptoms.

 Suffering from a broken bone can be a traumatic experience.
 Regardless of whether you need surgery for your broken bone or fracture, you may require time off of work, physical therapy, and future medical care.
 This can result in high costs financially, as well as physical and emotional stress.
 All of these are types of damages that may be recoverable in a bone injury claim.